 EMHS is on a 4 x 4 block schedule, in which students enroll in a maximum of four classes each term for a total of eight classes each year.
 Each class meets for 85 minutes each day, allowing students to focus on a limited number of subjects on any given day which supports the EMHS philosophy of in-depth study and mastery learning.
 On a 4 x 4 schedule, students earn a maximum of 1.0 credit for each course in the fall and 1.0 credit for each course in the spring.
 Students in grades 9 - 11 earn an additional 0.5 credit each year for experiential Discovery Projects.
-Discovery Projects were not offered during the Spring of 2021 due to the COVID-19 pandemic.
-Summer dual credit courses are included with Fall in-progress courses, so final grades and credit for Summer dual credit courses are awarded in January when Fall grades post to the transcript.
+Summer dual credit courses are included with Fall inprogress courses, so final grades and credit for Summer dual credit courses are awarded in January when Fall grades post to the transcript.